natefoo/slurm-drmaa/README.md

 Installation
 ------------

-To compile and install the library just go to main source directory and type:
+To compile and install the library, go to main source directory and type:

 ```console
 $ ./configure [options] && make
 $ sudo make install
 ```

-The library was tested with Slurm versions 14.03, 14.11, and 15.08.
-If you encountered any problems using the library on the different systems, please see the [contact](#contact) section.
+The library uses the standard GNU Autotools system, so standard `configure` arguments are available; see `./configure --help` for a full list.
+The library was tested with Slurm versions 16.05 and 18.08.
+If you encountered any problems using the library on different systems, please see the [contact](#contact) section.

 Notable `./configure` script options: